tanimaraeliassantos/cat-app/README.md

 # CAT APP

 The application was built as a practice project for a responsive web design course with FreecodeCamp.
-It features a grey cat with eyes, ears and whiskers all draw with CSS and HTML.:cat2:
+It features a grey cat with eyes, ears, and whiskers all drawn with CSS and HTML. :cat2:

 ![cat app - Tanimara Elias Santos](cat-app-showcase.gif)

 ## Features

--
-Hats, eyes, guitar, chords, but I will just leave it at open to interpretation.
+- Head, ears, whiskers, and mouth.
+Meow.

 ## Technologies